Where are they now? Spain's Euro 2008 drought-breakers

-Spain have been blessed with good goalkeepers for decades now, but in terms of skills between the posts, leadership and overall achievements, surely Casillas stands out as the best of them all.
+Spain have been blessed with good goalkeepers for decades now, but in terms of skills between the posts, leadership and overall achievements, Casillas is perhaps the best of them all.